AllodsDevelopersCommunity/AllodsLegacy-server-data/README.md

 Change note of Allods Legacy server

+#### 24-10-2018: Add class exchange items and Spells
++ Add class exhange spell and item for all classes

 #### 08-10-2018: Remove lvl 30 condition for powerplaces quest in ZC1
 + Remove lvl 30 condition for powerplaces cues in ZC1